Pipicallu/Accordion/README.md

 ## Icons

-Although I identified that Css entities were used for the plus and minus symbols, as a personal preference I decided to use font awesomes range of svgs as I felt that their rounded aesthetic went better with the accordions slightly rounded borders.
+Although I identified that CSS entities were used for the plus and minus symbols, as a personal preference I decided to use font awesomes range of svgs as I felt that their rounded aesthetic went better with the accordions slightly rounded borders.

 - Plus unicode = '\f067'
 - Minus unicode = '\f068'